GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

 #### 2. Configure cloud build trigger with Cloud Build

-After the notebook runs successfully and the pipeline's test run finishes in the development environment, create a cloud build trigger in your non-production project.
+After the notebook runs successfully and the pipeline's test run finishes in the development environment, create a cloud build trigger in your nonproduction project.
 Configure the trigger to run when there is a merge into the non-prod branch by following the below settings.

 1. You can use the command below to get the `NON-PROD_MACHINE_LEARNING_PROJECT_ID`.
 The commands below assumes you are in the same level as `terraform-google-enterprise-genai` folder.
     ```bash
-      export prj_n_machine_learning_project_id=$(terraform -chdir="gcp-projects/ml_business_unit/non-production" output -raw machine_learning_project_id)
+      export prj_n_machine_learning_project_id=$(terraform -chdir="gcp-projects/ml_business_unit/nonproduction" output -raw machine_learning_project_id)
       echo $prj_n_machine_learning_project_id
       echo "trigger-sa@"$prj_n_machine_learning_project_id".iam.gserviceaccount.com"
     ```